Location - Paluma Range National Park, North Queensland, Australia

 - Always carry adequate drinking water as well as equipment for treating water.

 Leave No Trace and Protecting The Park

-As this area is very popular, we will need to be more diligent in practicing our Hike It Out and Leave No Trace philosophy.
-Please take all everything back home with you.
+As this area is very popular, we will need to be more diligent in practising our Hike It Out and Leave No Trace philosophy.
+Please take everything back home with you.
 If you find rubbish, please pick it up and hike it out.
 Let's take only photos (and other people's rubbish) and leave only footprints (plus a cleaner environment).

 - Do not feed native wildlife.
 It is a health risk to them and a safety risk to you.

 - Glass containers are not permitted in some areas as broken glass can cause injuries.

 - Never leave food, dirty dishes or bars of soap unattended as they may attract Australian brush-turkeys and native giant white-tailed rats.

 - Take all rubbish with you, including food scraps.

 - Take care not to pollute freshwater.
 Do not use soap, shampoo, or detergents in or near creeks

 - Leave your pets at home.
 Domestic animals are not permitted in national parks.